ME3Tweaks/ME3TweaksModManager/documentation/datatypes.md

 Mod Manager mods are defined by their moddesc.ini files which are located in the mod folder.
 The folder, mod files and this moddesc.ini file make a Mod Manager mod.
 The moddesc.ini format has 2 key terms: **Headers** and **Descriptors**.

 #### Headers
-Headers are items encased in square brackets like [ModManager] or [CUSTOMDLC].
+Headers are items encased in square brackets like `[ModManager]` and `[CUSTOMDLC]`.
 They do not contain spaces.
 Headers are case sensitive.
 ```
 [ModInfo]
 ...